 Bruce Springsteen at his most bombastic and rousing.

-Franz Nicolay debuted as a solo artist with Major General (Fistolo, 2009).
+Franz Nicolay left the band and debuted as a solo artist with Major General (Fistolo, 2009).

 A Positive Rage (Vagrant, 2009) is two-disc (CD plus DVD) live album and a documentary.

 Hold Steady's multi-instrumentalist Franz Nicolay debuted solo with the mediocre